devkindhq/rytr-php/README.md

 > en, nl, fr, de, it, pl, es, pt-pt, pt-br, ru, ja, zh, bg, cs, da, el, hu, lt, lv, ro, sk, sl, sv, fi, et

-in order to change the language or engine we can call the setter methods, which is available on all the endpoints.
+in order to change the language or tone we can call the setter methods, which is available on all the endpoints.

 to set the language